-- 25. The Local Plan includes a development boundary around the main settlement area of North Wootton, as shown in Figure 1.
+- 26. The Local Plan includes a development boundary around the main settlement area of North Wootton, as shown in Figure 1.
 In general, development proposals outside of this development boundary will not be supported.
 This is made very clear in the Local Plan SADMP (2016).
 Policy DM 2 Development Boundaries explains that, "Development will be permitted within the development boundaries of settlements shown on the Policies Map provided it is in accordance with the other policies in the Local Plan.
-The areas outside development boundaries (excepting specific allocations for development) will be treated as countryside where new development will be more restricted and will be limited to that identified as suitable in rural areas by other policies of the local plan" including seven specific categories of development. - 26.
+The areas outside development boundaries (excepting specific allocations for development) will be treated as countryside where new development will be more restricted and will be limited to that identified as suitable in rural areas by other policies of the local plan" including seven specific categories of development. - 27.
 The policy framework means that whilst outside the development boundary new housing is unacceptable in principle (specific exception such as affordable housing could be allowed), inside it is acceptable, depending on detailed material considerations.
 As a result, there will continue to be windfall housing development within the development boundary over the plan period, though it is difficult to say how much.
-Data on recent windfall permissions (Figure 4) indicates that such applications are unlikely to provide affordable housing as they will predominantly be for less than 5 dwellings, which is the threshold required to trigger affordable housing. - 27.
-The emerging Local Plan due to be adopted by spring 2025, will include new policies for managing windfall developments at the periphery of settlements (Schedule of Main Modifications, August 2024).
-When adopted, policies in the replacement Local Plan will need to be considered in decision making, alongside those in the Neighbourhood Plan.
+Data on recent windfall permissions (Figure 4) indicates that such applications are unlikely to provide affordable housing as they will predominantly be for less than 5 dwellings, which is the threshold required to trigger affordable housing. - 28.
+The emerging Local Plan currently includes LP31- Residential DevelopmentReasonably Related to Existing Settlement Policy, which allows for small scale residential development outside the development boundary that is reasonably related to the settlement.
+The emerging LP31 states that will not apply within the North

-28. There is no pressure to allocate a site for housing as part of the Neighbourhood Development Plan (NDP) for North Wootton.
+- Norfolk Coast AONB, which excludes development in much of North Wootton, leaving only a small area adjacent the boundary it could apply. - 29.
+There is no pressure to allocate a site for housing as part of the Neighbourhood Development Plan (NDP) for North Wootton.
 Indeed, a decision was made not to explore the option of allocating land for residential development in the plan.
 In the main this is due to feedback received from residents.
 There were 300 responses to the initial survey undertaken in February 2022, representing a 12.5% response rate from the total population.
 Overwhelmingly residents indicated they were not in favour of more housing development.
 Whilst a neighbourhood plan must promote sustainable development, the Parish Council wishes to recognise the views of residents by not allocating sites in the NDP.

-Answe r Choice Need a lot more Need a few more Don't need anymore Not sure/No opinion Response Total
+Answe er Choice Need a lot more Need a few more Don't need anymore Not sure/No opinion Response Tota

 1 Family homes 21 116 131 15 283

 2 First homes to help people get on the housing ladder 57 119 88 21 285

 3 Sheltered housing 23 75 115 68 281

 4 Self-build schemes 6 52 133 85 276

 5 Affordable housing 40 91 119 32 282

-6 Holiday accommodation 1 13 212 51 277
+6 Holiday accommodation 1 1 1 13 212 51 277

 answered 296

 skipped 4